 Who is a Candidate for Male Breast Reduction?

-If you are a male patient with breast enlargement, whether caused by growth of glandular tissue or fat accumulation, you may be interested in surgery for Gynecomastia.
-Toronto male patients with any of the following conditions could benefit:
+If you are a male with enlarged breasts, whether caused by growth of glandular tissue or fat accumulation, you may be interested in gynecomastia surgery.
+Men in the Toronto area who are troubled by any of the following conditions could benefit from male breast reduction surgery:

 - Men who have a small, firm ‘dome’ of breast tissue just underneath the nipple